Ayatpunch/dotzee/react_state_library.md

 - **Namespacing/IDs:** Each store has a unique name.
 Internally we keep a registry mapping names to store instances.
 If a store is defined in code-splitted chunks, the first call to `useStore()` for that name will load/create it.

 - **SSR Support:** For server-side rendering, we must avoid shared mutable state across requests.
-Thus `defineStore` will detect SSR mode and create a fresh store instance per request (or context).
+Thus `defineZestStore` will detect SSR mode and create a fresh store instance per request (or context).
 Pinia supports SSR safely, and we'll similarly instantiate stores on demand on the server.
 After rendering, the server can serialize the store's state and hydrate it on the client.
 On the client, we'll check if there's preloaded state (hydration) to populate initial store values.
 This ensures no data leaks between users.

 - **Provider/Context (optional):** Unlike Redux, we may not need a single Provider since stores can be used via hooks globally.
 However, we can offer an optional `<StoreProvider>` for bundling all stores or for scoped contexts (e.g., per-tenant data).
 Support for React Context can help with tree-shaking or multiple store roots, if needed.